Clinical Trial

 • Any serious or uncontrolled medical disorder that, in the opinion of the investigator may increase the risk associated with study participation or study drug administration, impair the ability of the participant to receive protocol therapy or interfere with interpretation of study results.

-Funding is provided by BMSKids Shouldn’t Have Cancer Foundation, and Fabulous Faith’s Foundation.
+Funding is provided by Kids Shouldn’t Have Cancer Foundation, Fabulous Faith’s Foundation, and Children’s Hospital Los Angeles.

-This study will include children and young adults > 6 months to <22 years of age with recurrent or progressive high grade glioma (HGG).
+This study will include children and young adults > 6 months to <25 years of age with recurrent or progressive high-grade glioma (HGG) who are candidates for surgical tumor debulking.

-This is a randomized, double-blinded, three-arm, placebo-controlled, pilot phase 1 trial to evaluate the immunological local and systemic changes following neoadjuvant checkpoint inhibition, as well as the preliminary efficacy of neoadjuvant checkpoint inhibition followed by surgery and adjuvant combination checkpoint inhibition in children and young adults with progressive or recurrent HGG.
+This is a single arm pilot trial to evaluate the immunological local and systemic changes following neoadjuvant checkpoint inhibition, as well as the preliminary efficacy of neoadjuvant checkpoint inhibition followed by surgery and adjuvant checkpoint inhibition in children and young adults with progressive or recurrent HGG.

-• To measure the relative changes in cell cycle-related genetic signature of the tumor microenvironment post administration of neoadjuvant nivolumab and placebo, ipilimumab and placebo, and nivolumab and ipilimumab in children and young adults with recurrent or progressive HGG when compared to a cohort of archived non-treated recurrent pediatric HGG samples.
+• To measure the relative changes in cell cycle-related genetic signature of the tumor microenvironment post administration of neoadjuvant nivolumab in children and young adults with recurrent or progressive HGG when compared to a cohort of archived non-treated recurrent pediatric HGG samples.

-• To characterize the safety and tolerability of neoadjuvant nivolumab and placebo, neoadjuvant ipilimumab and placebo, and neoadjuvant ipilimumab and nivolumab followed by adjuvant ipilimumab and nivolumab in children and young adults with recurrent or progressive HGG.
+• To characterize the safety and tolerability of neoadjuvant nivolumab followed by adjuvant nivolumab in children and young adults with recurrent or progressive HGG.

 INCLUSION CRITERIA